Happy family looking at new home almost done with construction.

 See rates, requirements and benefits.

-What we’ll go over today are the policies of the FHA.
+What we’ll go over are the policies of the Federal Housing Administration (FHA).
 Keep in mind that lenders may have their own policies based on their risk tolerance.
-Rocket Mortgage® doesn’t necessarily consider everything we’re going to talk about when you apply.
-Make sure to speak with one of our Home Loan Experts about the specifics of your situation.

 See What You Qualify For